japila-books/spark-sql-internals/docs/logical-operators/DataWritingCommand.md

 Used when:

-* `DataWritingCommandExec` physical operator is requested for the <<spark-sql-SparkPlan-DataWritingCommandExec.md#sideEffectResult, sideEffectResult>>
+* `DataWritingCommandExec` physical operator is requested for the [sideEffectResult](../physical-operators/DataWritingCommandExec.md#sideEffectResult)

-* `DataSource` is requested to <<spark-sql-DataSource.md#writeAndRead, write data to a data source per save mode followed by reading rows back>> (when <<spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md#run, CreateDataSourceTableAsSelectCommand>> logical command is executed)
+* [CreateDataSourceTableAsSelectCommand](CreateDataSourceTableAsSelectCommand.md) logical command is executed
 |===

 [[children]]